Suns use 2 big 2nd-half runs to beat Kings 116-100

 SACRAMENTO, Calif.
-(AP) — Mikal Bridges scored 22 points, Cameron Johnson had 21 in 21 minutes and the Phoenix Suns pulled away with two second-half runs to beat the Sacramento Kings 116-100 on Sunday night.
+(AP) — Mikal Bridges scored 22 points, Cameron Johnson had 21 in 21 minutes and the Phoenix Suns pulled away with two big second-half runs to beat the Sacramento Kings 116-100 on Sunday night.

-Devin Booker added 20 points, five rebounds and five assists, and Deandre Ayton had 11 points and 15 rebounds for the Suns, a night after a 106-103 loss in the opener of the two-game set.
-The loss snapped the Suns’ winning streak at nine.
+Devin Booker added 20 points, five rebounds and five assists, and Deandre Ayton had 11 points and 15 rebounds for the Suns, a night after a 106-103 loss in the opener of the two-game set in Sacramento.
+That loss snapped the Suns’ winning streak at nine.

 Buddy Hield scored 17 points for Sacramento.
 First-round draft pick Tyrese Haliburton added 15 points and six assists.